cloudxabide/k3s.kubernerdes.lab/README.md

 * Moderate AWS knowledge and some appetite to incur costs (*)

 ## Bill of Materials
+This is not an exhaustive list (at this time).
+These are the more important/obvious items.

 Physical Assets
 * 3 x [Seeed Studio - reComputer J2011-Edge AI Device with Jetson Xavier NX 8GB module](https://www.seeedstudio.com/Jetson-20-1-H1-p-5328.html) with Power Supplies